mheap/nexmo-developer/_documentation/en/voice/voice-api/overview.md

 ## Concepts

 * **Authentication with JWTs** - interaction with the Voice API are authenticated using JWTs (JSON Web Tokens).
-The [Nexmo libraries](/tools) handle JWT generation using a unique Vonage Voice Application ID and a Private Key.
+The [libraries](/tools) handle JWT generation using a unique Vonage Voice Application ID and a Private Key.
 For more information see [authenticating your applications](/concepts/guides/authentication).

-* **Nexmo Voice Applications** - Vonage Voice Applications represent a one-to-one mapping with the application that you are building.
+* **Vonage Voice Applications** - Vonage Voice Applications represent a one-to-one mapping with the application that you are building.
 They contain configuration such as virtual numbers and webhook callback URLs.
 You can create Vonage Voice Applications using the [Vonage Dashboard](https://dashboard.nexmo.com/sign-in), the [Nexmo CLI](/tools), or via the [Application API](/concepts/guides/applications).

 * **[NCCOs](/voice/voice-api/ncco-reference)** - Nexmo Call Control Objects are a set of actions that instruct Vonage how to control the call to your Vonage application.
 For example, you can `connect` a call, send synthesized speech using `talk`, `stream` audio, or `record` a call.
 They are represented in JSON form as an Array of objects.
 For more information see the [NCCO Reference](/voice/voice-api/ncco-reference).